Welcome to our gallery featuring this impressively remodeled Home in the Avenues Project by Butler Armsden Architecture.

 The answer came in the form of a drastic remodeling.
-Their 1908 home underwent a transformation from 3,452 square-feet of living space to 4,612 square-feet, which was made possible be re-imagining the attic as a master bedroom and bathroom area.
+Their 1908 home underwent a transformation from 3,452 square-feet of living space to 4,612 square-feet, which was made possible be re-imagining the attic as a primary bedroom and bathroom area.

 The aesthetic of this home changes depending on the level.
 For the first floor, the owners opted to retain much of the turn-of-the-century charm on the first floor.

 A smaller, leaded glass window near a newer bay window and original crown moldings, prevalent in many of the rooms, are some of the more noticeable traditional touches.
 The newel post of the stairwell is one of the more subtle reminders of the home’s past.

 The upper levels are where you begin to notice the aesthetic blend into a more contemporary, modern feel.
 The kitchen abounds in long sweeps of countertop and a very linear approach to design.

 In the primary bathroom, the bathing tub is encased in marble at the base, but what distinguishes this bathroom is the placement of the tub, with its triangular shape wedged into the corner.

 The slanted ceilings of the attic level blend with the contemporary approach to its design and makes recessed lighting fixtures found within the slants of the ceiling feel as if they’ve always belonged.

 While the theme of this house was intended to embody a traditional-meets-modern feel, in the end, the result is traditional-embraces modern, and that’s a successful design.

 We hope you enjoy it!